-Screen ink selection:
+Screen ink selection

-We recommend to select screenprinting inks that are recommended by the ink anufacturers for use on selfadhesive films.
-Please make sure, that inks are used that match the performance of the films in terms of durability, flexibility etc. Always follow the instructions of the screen ink manufacturers.
-In case of doubt whether the performance of the printed film meets the end user requirements, please contact
+Select only screenprinting inks that are recommended by the ink manufacturers for use on self-adhesive films.
+Ensure that inks are used that match the performance of the films in terms of durability, flexibility etc. Always follow the instructions of the screen ink manufacturers.